-Underage DUI is a serious offense.
+Underage DWI is a serious offense.
 Their tendency to participate in binge drinking, unfortunately, contributes to the number of fatal drunk driving accidents.

 10% of licensed drivers are under the age of 21.

 Minors are responsible for 17% of fatal alcohol-related crashes.

 - More likely to binge drink

 - Less likely to wear seatbelts